-People who have close contact with birds, such as parrot breeders pet shop employees, pet owners, poultry farm workers, abattoir workers and veterinarians (vets) and individuals who live near high density native bird populations are at increased risk.
+People who have close contact with birds, such as parrot breeders pet shop employees, pet owners, poultry farm workers, abattoir workers, veterinarians (vets) and individuals who live near high density native bird populations are at increased risk.

-Symptoms of Psittacosis maybe associate with the flu and include:
+Symptoms of Psittacosis may be often associated with the flu (flu-like) and include:

 - fever and chills